 Sounds good, right?
 However, the road to this decentralization can be bumpy.
 For instance, without a clear chain of command, decision-making can be more complex.
 There can be a tendency for employees to overcrowd certain projects.
 Or less popular tasks are left behind.
 Especially when results are not directly clear, the work may not get done.
 Comparable to politics: results need to be clear straight away.
 This happens mostly in the beginning, employees may feel like they need to prove themselves.

 Here at Corporate Rebels, we are a big fan of flat organizations.
 Of course, to transform your organizational structure you have to prepare and create a clear strategy.
 We can help you, by offering valuable insights through our courses and masterclasses.
-You can learn from previous pioneers, so you don’t have to reinvent the wheel.
+You can learn from pioneers, so you don’t have to reinvent the wheel.

-The role of managers
+The role of leaders in self-organizing teams

 In today’s dynamic organizations, the concept of management is being redefined.
 It’s not just about a select few at the top.
 It’s about everyone.
 Collaboration is the keyword.